 As a member of the Academy of Marketing Executive Committee she influences policy at a national level.
 She has been Deputy Chair of the Academy of Marketing Education Committee to promote excellence and research in teaching and learning in marketing.

+She is currently studying a part time PhD in marketing investigating agency creativity in the evolving advertising industry.
+She has recently published in the Journal of Marketing Management, Journal of Advertising Research and previously in International Journal of Logistics Research Applications.
 Her paper on 'Do Logistics and Marketing understand each other?
 An empirical investigation of the interface activities between logistics and marketing', International Journal of Logistics Research and Applications Vol. 11, No.3 pp.167-178 ISSN 1469-848X won best paper 2008 and achieved the second highest number of downloads.

-More recently, she has published work emanating from her PhD on creativity in teams in an advertising context.
 She is a regular reviewer for the Journal of Advertising Research and Studies in Higher Education.

 Jacqueline Lynch is an Executive Committee member of the leading national academic body for marketing – The Academy of Marketing.
 Having served as Treasurer for 6 years she is now the new Special Interest Group (SIG) co-ordinator for the research communities.